 Useful Library & Periodical Resources

 - Clatsop County Historical Society Cumtux Index — Clatsop Community College has all Cumtux issues, but this archive is searchable by keyword.

 - The Ted Natt Library of the Columbia River Maritime Museum contains more than 12,500 books, periodicals, logs, ledgers, videos, manuscripts, photo albums, and other ephemera relating to local, regional, and international maritime topics, including 33,000 photos.
-It is open Monday and Wednesday 1:00 to 5:00 pm or by appointment.
+It is open Monday and Wednesday from 1:00 to 5:00 pm or by appointment.

 - University of Oregon Historic Oregon Newspapers database — Fabulous collection of digitized newspapers from across the state including many from the north coast.